slack-samples/deno-starter-template/README.md

 To stop running locally, press `<CTRL> + C` to end the process.

+## Datastores

+If your app needs to store any data, a datastore would be the right place for that.
+For an example of a datastore, see `datastores/sample_datastore.ts`.
+Using a datastore also requires the `datastore:write`/`datastore:read` scopes to be present in your manifest.

 ## Testing

 For an example of how to test a function, see